Phoenix Child Custody Lawyer

 6. WHAT IF A CHILD IS BEING ALIENATED AGAINST ME?

 The term “alienation of children” is generally applied when one of the parents is actively manipulating a child into disliking or not wanting to spend time with the other parent.
-Sometimes this a very obvious and sometimes such actions are more subtle.
+Sometimes this a very obvious, and sometimes such actions are more subtle.
 The concept of alienation of children is different than estrangement.
-The term “estrangement” is often used when a child does not want to spend time with one of the parents but there is no conclusion it is the direct fault of the other parent.
+The term “estrangement” is often used when a child does not want to spend time with one of the parents but there is no conclusion that it is the direct fault of the other parent.
 Sometimes children do not want to spend time with a parent because of the parent’s actions which may include domestic violence against the child or the other parent, overly militant parenting styles or other reasons.

 In cases involving the alienation of a child, the Court in severe cases may change legal decision-making to the other parent or reduce the offending parent’s parenting time.